back2dos/cix/README.md

   }
   &:hover ${{
     background = $color;
-    div => '{
+    div => '
       background: blue;
-    }'
+    '
   }}
 ')
 ```

 You should avoid mixing syntax in this manner.
 It's mostly meant to easy copy-pasting styles from one syntax into another.
-Please note that in a haxy rule set, the distinction between a value and a sassy sub-rule is made by looking whether the first non-white-space character is a `{` or not.
-This is relatively fragile.

 # CSS generation